kyutai-labs/moshi/README.md

 cargo run --features cuda --bin web-ui-backend -r -- --config web-ui-backend/config.json standalone
 ```

+Alternatively you can use `config-q8.json` rather than `config.json` to use the
+quantified q8 model.

 Once the server has printed 'standalone worker listening', you can connect to it
 either via the web UI or using the command line interface.